 I spent most of these years working like a mad man on my electronic engineering class load and my part time jobs to pay for what my scholarship did not cover.

-I’ll never forget those rushed days of cramming for our final finals interlaced with job interviews, graduation and that epic call from a company in (a much younger) Silicone Valley.
+I’ll never forget those rushed days of cramming for our final finals interlaced with job interviews, graduation and that epic call from a company in the computer industry.

-My trade school studies, adventures and new job all felt like it was over in a flash and at the end, I found I had only about a week to get moved out from my parents home and get ready for my first day of a real adult-scale job with a real company in Silicone Valley.
+My trade school studies and adventures all felt like they were over in a flash and at the end, I found I had only about a week to get moved out from my parents home and get ready for my first day of with new friends and my first apartment paid for with my money from a real adult-scale job with a real company in Silicon Valley.
+It felt like a whole new life had begun.